-(A) Each public employer shall maintain records and make report to the superintendent in accordance with this rule.
+(A) Each public employer shall maintain records and make reports to the superintendent in accordance with this rule.

 (2) Records shall be established on a calendar year basis.